brunojimenezh/rails/guides/source/engines.md

 $ rails new unicorn
 ```

-Usually, specifying the engine inside the `Gemfile` would be done by specifying it
+Usually, specifying the engine inside the `Gemfile` file would be done by specifying it
 as a normal, everyday gem.

 ```ruby